sivareddyg/UDepLambda/doc/SimplifiedLogicForm.md

 The simplified logical form gets rid of the existential prefix by replacing variables with Skolem constants whose names carry the index (minus 1) of the word in the utterance they stand for, and their types.
-The type (`:x`, `:s`, `:e`, `:m`) is obtained from the kind information in predication in which the variable has the "defining" occurrence.
+The type (`:x`, `:s`, `:e`, `:m`) is obtained from the kind information in the predication in which the variable has the "defining" occurrence.

 Thus: